Android App White-Labeling

 yarn android-whitelabel chat.rocket.whitelabel

 This script uses experimentalDebug build flavor.
 When you build your app on release mode, use experimentalRelease.
-See the official documentation for more info.
+See the Android documentation for more info.